 \subsection{Phase shift due to field reconstruction}

 The magnetic field of a star may vary with time due to internal dynamo processes.
-Such variations may lead to reconstruction of the field, and different multipoles may dominate after the reconstruction.
+Such variations may lead to a reconstruction of the field, and different multipoles may dominate after the reconstruction.
 Or, the reconstructed field may have the same multipoles, but with different orientations of their magnetic axes.
 Here we investigate an example where a predominantly octupolar field changes the orientation of its magnetic axis.
 We choose an octupole with $\mu_3=0.3$, which in state (a), has its magnetic axis at $\Theta_3=20^\circ$ and $\phi_3=70^\circ$.
 Later, in state (b), it has new orientation angles, $\Theta_3=60^\circ$ and $\phi_3=150^\circ$.
 In both cases we have a small dipole component: $\mu_1=0.2$, $\Theta_1=30^\circ$, which does not change.

 We observe that in both cases the disc interacts with the octupole-like field close to the star (like in \S 3.1) and the hot spots represent two octupolar rings.
 However, the orientation of the rings and their brightness distribution are different due to the different axis directions.
-The most important is that the octupole axes have different directions relative to the meridional plane, which leads to changes in hot spots and that determines the phase shift.
-Fig. \ref{psreconstrucion} shows that the light curves in states (a) and (b) have different phases with a phase shift of $\Delta\Phi=\Phi_b-\Phi_a=170^\circ$, where the amplitudes are normalized to the same values.
+Most importantly, the octupole axes have different directions relative to the meridional plane, which leads to changes in hot spots and this, in turn, determines the phase shift. \fig{psreconstrucion} shows that the light curves in states (a) and (b) have different phases with a phase shift of $\Delta\Phi=\Phi_b-\Phi_a=170^\circ$, where the amplitudes are normalized to the same values.
 The shapes of the light curves are different because the angle $\Theta_3$ is different in these states, although this difference may not always lead to changes in the pulse shapes.

 In most cases it is not well known how fast the dynamo-driven magnetic field reconstruction is.
-Observations of the CTTSs type young stars show that the field may possibly vary on the scales of months or even weeks (Smirnov et al.\ 2004; Donati et al.\ 2007, 2008).
-It is less clear what the time-scale of magnetic field variation in neutron stars and white dwarfs is.
+Observations of the CTTSs type young stars show that possibly the field may vary on the scales of months or even weeks (Smirnov et al.\ 2004; Donati et al.\ 2008).
+What the time scales of magnetic field variations in neutron stars and white dwarfs are is less clear.

-We should mention that such phase shifts could occur during reconstruction of a field with any combination of multipoles, including a purely dipole configuration.
+We should mention that such phase shifts could occur during the reconstruction of a field with any combination of multipoles, including a purely dipole configuration.